 PURPOSE:

 This activity will familiarize you with the NRC’s process for responding to significant operational events involving reactor and materials facilities.
-This process is designed to ensure that significant operational events are investigated in a timely, objective, systematic, and technically sound manner; that the factual information each event is documented; and that the causes of each event are determined.
+This process is designed to ensure that significant operational events are investigated in a timely, objective, systematic, and technically sound manner; that the factual information concerning each event is documented; and that the causes of each event are determined.
 The NRC’s response to these events varies according to the significance of the event.
 Consequently, the risk insights provided by the SRA are integral to determining the appropriate level of event response, if any.

 COMPETENCY AREA: TECHNICAL AREA EXPERTISE INSPECTION